PLStenger/Rhabdastrella_globostellata_microbiome/README.md

     # Go in the script folder
     cd 00_script

-    # Run the second script
+    # Run the second script for cleaned your data
     time nohup bash 02_trimmomatic_q30.sh &> 02_trimmomatic_q30.out

+        real	1m12.017s
+        user	1m31.466s
+        sys	    0m8.983s

+    # Run the third script for checking the quality of your cleaned data
+    time nohup bash 03_check_quality_of_cleaned_data.sh &> 03_check_quality_of_cleaned_data.out